Looking for a way out…of your rental agreement within a violent relationship

-Ontario’s “It’s Never Okay: An Action Plan to Stop Sexual Violence and Harassment” was introduced by Ontario’s Minister for Women’s Issues and came into effect earlier this year.
+Ontario’s “It’s Never Okay: An Action Plan to Stop Sexual Violence and Harassment” was introduced by Ontario’s Minister for Women’s Issues has recently come into effect.
 This bill amends six provincial statutes to bring Ontario’s laws in line with a zero-tolerance policy towards domestic violence.

 Some of the key changes come to Ontario’s Residential Tenancies Act (RTA) which includes: